Zubry/swampland/readme.md

 Provided that you built the containers and set up the alias above, you can start the server by running `phx mix phx.server`, or `phx iex -S mix phx.server` if you want an interactive shell

+# Issues

+* Store active term(s?) outside of producer so that it can be started and stopped more easily
+* Store term alongside course in the database
+* Handle duplicate courses